segmentio/evergreen/README.md

 This will run react storybook, a React development environment that finds all files in your packages directory that match `*.stories.js`.

+### `yarn deploy-storybook`

+This will build a static version of the storybook and deploys it onto the `gh-pages` (GitHub pages) branch.
+This will make it available on [https://segmentio.github.io/evergreen](https://segmentio.github.io/evergreen).

+There still needs to be some work done to make this happen with Circle CI (continuous integration).

 ### `yarn create-package`

 This command scaffolds a package with no specific boilerplate.